deepkit/deepkit-website2/src/pages/documentation/orm/orm-browser.md

 }).run();
 ```

-Alternatively, you can install the ORM Browser as a standalone package.
+Alternatively, you can install Deepkit ORM Browser as a standalone package.

 ```bash
 npm install @deepkit/orm-browser